sharmaeklavya2/blog-source/content/posts/how-i-began-juggling.md

 ![Shower pattern]({filename}/img/siteswaps/51.gif)

-It turned out that shower is a difficult juggling pattern.
+It turned out that the shower is a difficult juggling pattern.
-There's a juggling pattern easier than shower, called 'cascade':
+There's a juggling pattern easier than the shower, called 'cascade':

 ![Cascade pattern]({filename}/img/siteswaps/3.gif)